 Can BIS be encrypted?

 For Isochronous Channels, it has its own Isochronous Physical Channel PDU and it doesn’t include a CTE field.
-For additional details, please refer to Bluetooth Core Specification v5.2, Vol 6, Part B, Section 2.6.
+For additional details, please refer to Bluetooth® Core 5.2, Vol 6, Part B, Section 2.6.
 From the LE Link Layer level, it is still allowed to use Advertising Physical Channel PDU or Data Physical Channel PDU for CTE.

-Besides LE 1M PHY, can Isochronous Channels support LE 2M PHY and LE Coded PHY?
+Besides LE 1M, can Isochronous Channels support LE 2M and LE Coded?

 Yes, CIS allows that the PHY used from central to peripheral is different than the PHY used from peripheral to central.

-Download the Bluetooth® Core Specification Version 5.2 Feature Overview [PDF] to learn more.
+Download the Bluetooth® Core 5.2 Feature Overview [PDF] to learn more.

 FEATURED DOWNLOAD